ghana01/DevTinder-FE/README.md

 -Isntall Cors in the backedn -> add middleware to with configuration :origin,credentail:true -whenever we are calling the api ,pass axios  withCredentail:true

+=Install reduc toolkit +react-redux

+-create a configStore  => Provider =>createSlice  => add reducer  to store

+-Add redux  devtool in chroe
+-ADD redux devtools in chrome

+-Login and see if your data is coming properly in yout store -Navbar should update as sonn as user log in -Refracter our code to  add constant file +create a component folder and put all the component there